mattmaynes2/aria/reports/final/3-Technical/2-Requirements/5-Coffee.md

 MotionRoom sends a motion detected message to the hub.
 The hub logs that MotionRoom detected motion at 7:00:00 AM.
 MotionBathroom then sends a motion detected message to the hub.
 The hub then logs that MotionBathroom detected motion at 7:00:25.
 The user then leaves the bathroom and heads back to their room.
 MotionBathroom sends a motion detected message to the hub.
-The hub logs MotionBathroom detected motion at 7:15:20 AM.
+The hub logs MotionBathroom detected motion at 7:15:00 AM.
+MotionRoom then sends a motion detected message to the hub.
+The hub logs MotionRoom detected motion at 7:15:25 AM.
+The user then heads from their room to the kitchen.
+MotionRoom sends a moition detected message to the hub.
+The hub logs MotionRoom detected motion at 7:20:00 AM.
+MotionKitchen sends a motion detected message to the hub and the hub logs MotionKitchen detected motion at 7:21:00.
+The user then turns on the coffee maker.
+Coffee sends a start brewing message to the hub at 7:21:30.
+When the coffee is done, Coffee sends a done message to the hub.
+The hub logs that Coffee finished at 7:27:30.

 ##### Logs {-}